List of Farid Gabteni’s quotes

 Faith is not synonymous with ignorantism; atheism is not synonymous with scientism; fanaticism, for its part, is synonymous with totalitarianism.
 (Farid Gabteni)

-At the dawn of the new millennium, the whole world has to face with numerous ecological, social, political, economic and ethical crises… everyone agrees with that.
-Yet science and technology are developing at a vertiginous speed.
-The paradox between science and technological knowledge, on the one hand, and the system running out of steam, which generates them, on the other, becomes increasingly apparent.
+At the dawn of the new millennium, the entire world is confronted with numerous ecological, social, political, economic, and ethical crises… as everyone acknowledges.
+Yet science and techniques are advancing at a truly vertiginous pace.
+The paradox between science and technical knowledge, on the one hand, and the exhaustion of the system that generates them, on the other, is becoming even more pronounced.
 (Farid Gabteni)

-The question ‘Where are we going?’ is coming back in force and puts into perspective the frantic transformations taking place in a society becoming more globalised every day, composed of disoriented individuals.
-Evolution is no longer under control, as it is now only being driven by technological discoveries, without real consideration of the socio-economic, societal, psychological… in one word, human factors.
+The question ‘Where are we going?’ has re-emerged with renewed force, casting into perspective the frenetic transformations of a society becoming more globalised every day, made up of disoriented individuals.
+Evolution is no longer mastered, as it is now driven exclusively by technological discoveries, without genuine regard for socio-economic, societal, and psychological factors … in a word, simply human factors.
 (Farid Gabteni)

-The question of a Creative Principle, of an intelligent and lucid Prime Cause, has now become a scientific issue.
-But, considering it reflexively has profound consequences.
-This leads us once again towards a real cultural revolution, questioning postulates that are more than two centuries old.
+The question of a Creative Principle, of a Prime Cause—intelligent and lucid—now arises as a scientific question.
+Yet to engage with it reflectively is fraught with consequences.
+This draws us once again into a genuine cultural revolution, calling into question postulates more than two centuries old.
 (Farid Gabteni)

-For centuries, Europe lived under the yoke of the one-track thinking and the Inquisition, which was only definitively abolished in Spain in 1834.
-Formulating a new idea or expressing a contrary opinion to the ruling religion exposed the perpetrators to persecutions of the worst kind, and very often to death.
-After seven centuries of Muslim presence in Spain and four in Sicily, there are no remaining Muslim populations in those places, to the extent that, at the beginning of the twentieth century, only Christian populations and a surviving Jewish minority remained in Europe.
-Even then, a large proportion of this minority was almost exterminated during the Second World War.
+For centuries, Europe lived under the yoke of enforced orthodoxy and the Inquisition, which was only definitively abolished in Spain in 1834.
+To advance a new idea or to express an opinion contrary to the ruling religion exposed their authors to the harshest persecutions, and very often to death.
+After seven centuries of Muslim presence in Spain and four in Sicily, no indigenous Muslim population remained in those lands, so that by the beginning of the twentieth century, Europe was left with only Christian populations and a surviving Jewish minority.
+Even so, a large part of that minority was almost exterminated during the Second World War.
 (Farid Gabteni)

-The voice of the soul is the universal aspiration of justice and truth, of harmony and beauty, of perfection and absolute; the voice of the body is the universal need for energy and power, for fusion and effusion, for scope and duration.
-It is necessary to answer this second effectively in order to answer the first.
+The voice of the soul is the universal aspiration to justice and truth, to harmony and beauty, to the perfect and the absolute; the voice of the body is the universal need for energy and power, for fusion and effusion, for extension and duration.
+One must respond rightly to the latter in order to fulfill the former.
 (Farid Gabteni)

-Nowadays, few people are aware that most scientists of our time are believers, including many of those who were once atheists.
-People deliberately refrain from disclosing this.
-It must also be said that some of these scientists prefer to remain discreet in the interest of their career.
-The atheist establishment has indeed replaced that of the church and calls the shots from now on.
-Woe betide those who contest this – they are ‘excommunicated’, vilified, denigrated and silenced, if possible.
+Today, few people know that most scientists of our time are believers, and that many who were once atheists have become so.
+This fact is deliberately withheld from public disclosure.
+It must also be said that some of these scientists prefer to remain discreet out of concern for their careers.
+The atheist establishment has indeed replaced that of the Church, and now calls the shots.
+Woe to those who challenge it—they are ‘excommunicated’, vilified, denigrated and, if possible, silenced.
 (Farid Gabteni)

 For God, you are a student if you want it, you are a professor if you can; the best is to be both.
 (Farid Gabteni)

-In fact, modern science is much more favourable towards theism than atheism.
-I do mean theism, which consists of accepting the existence of a Unique, Living and Personal God as the transcendent cause of the world.
+In fact, modern science proves far more favorable to theism than to atheism.
+I do mean theism, which consists in affirming the existence of a Unique, Living, and Personal God as the transcendent cause of the world.
 (Farid Gabteni)

-If information is indeed the basis of everything, that being said, the digit 1 does not produce anything; the law of arithmetic of 1 + 1 = 2 tells me that if, for example, I cause the addition of 1 book + 1 book, I get 2 books, but if I do not complete the action of adding together the 2 books, the law of arithmetic alone cannot cause this to happen.
-The laws of mathematics that enable natural phenomena to be explained, and therefore predicted, do not create them.
-In the same way, the law of gravity, which does not even explain gravity, does not create gravity or the matter on which gravity operates.
-It is therefore even less able to create the Universe.
+If information is indeed at the basis of everything, that being said, the number 1 produces nothing by itself; the arithmetic law that 1 + 1 = 2 teaches me that if, for example, I bring about the addition of 1 book + 1 book, I obtain 2 books, but if I do not effect the act of bringing 2 books together, the law of arithmetic alone cannot bring it about.
+The laws of mathematics, which make it possible to explain—and thus predict—natural phenomena, do not create them.
+Likewise, the law of gravity, which does not even explain gravity itself, does not create gravity or the matter within which gravity operates.
+It therefore creates still less the Universe.
 (Farid Gabteni)

-The laws of physics do not create anything on their own; they demonstrate the relationships between facts once introduced by a cause.
-A car exists and runs on a road thanks to the laws of physics, but these laws did not create either the car or the road.
+The laws of physics do not create anything by themselves; they demonstrate the relationships between facts once introduced by a cause.
+A car exists and runs along a road by virtue of the laws of physics, yet those laws have created neither the car nor the road.
 The laws of physics were created by an intelligent and lucid will, just as the car and the road were.
-And an intelligent and lucid will is required to design, start and drive a car correctly on a road.
-It is the same to determine the equations and start and conduct the formation and evolution of the world.
+And an intelligent and lucid will is required to conceive, set in motion, and properly guide a car along a road.
+The same is required to determine the equations and to initiate and govern the formation and evolution of the world.
 (Farid Gabteni)

-It is now clearly established that the laws of physics had to be very specific, adjusted and accurate, in order to enable the evolution of the Universe and the emergence of life.
-It is impossible to attribute to chance the extreme accuracy of the choice of the original conditions required for the existence of the Universe.
-It is obvious that an intelligent and lucid will presided over the adjustment of these parameters.
+It is now clearly established that the laws of physics had to be extremely specific, finely tuned and precise, to allow for the evolution of the Universe and the emergence of life.
+It is impossible to attribute to chance the extreme precision in the selection of the initial conditions underlying the existence of the Universe.
+It is evident that an intelligent and lucid will presided over the calibration of these parameters.
 (Farid Gabteni)

 Scientists measure the meaning and the reach of the terms they use.
 They use them to transmit unequivocal information, corresponding to a single semantic unit, exempt from any other interpretation.
 (Farid Gabteni)

-Thinking that successive flukes are at the origin of the existence of the Universe and ourselves, is like believing that it is possible to systematically win the lottery during each draw, every second, twenty-four hours a day, non-stop, for fourteen billion years.
-For lack of being able to explain these extremely accurate adjustments of the laws of physics through simple chance, some people set forth the string theory, or the idea that there are several, or even an infinite number of Universes, including our own, and each of these has its own laws, which leaves the probability that at least one of these worlds must be correctly adjusted.
-Well, by chance ‘as usual ؟’, we are in that Universe.
+To suppose that successive strokes of chance lie at the origin of the Universe and of our own existence is akin to believing that one could systematically win the lottery at every draw, every second, twenty-four hours a day, without interruption, for fourteen billion years.
+Failing to explain this extremely precise fine-tuning of the laws of physics by mere chance, some put forward string theory, or the idea of several, or even an infinite number of Universes, including our own, each governed by its own laws, thereby allowing the probability that at least one of these worlds would be properly fine-tuned.
+Well, by chance—‘as usual؟’—we happen to be in that one.
 (Farid Gabteni)

-It can be said that the Universe has a universal language consisting of mathematical instructions, which are the foundation of the laws of physics and of everything that exists in this Universe.
-All that we can know and observe from this world is down to mastery of this language, which is expressed in everything.
-Study the sky, the earth, man, the ant, the molecule, the atom or anything, and you will see the transcription of this language.
-This is the seal of the Creator of the skies and the earth and what is between them.
+The Universe may be said to possess a universal language made up of mathematical instructions, which underlie the laws of physics and all that exists within it.
+All that we can know and observe in this world rests upon mastery of this language, which is expressed in every thing.
+Study the heaven, the earth, man, the ant, the molecule, the atom, or any other thing, and you will perceive the transcription of this language.
+It is the seal of the Creator of the heavens and the earth and of what lies between them.
 (Farid Gabteni)

 Sometimes you talk and you do not always know what you say; sometimes you listen and you do not always understand what you hear; sometimes you look and you do not always perceive what you see.
 (Farid Gabteni)

-Man is distinguished by an intelligence that is incomparable with any other living being on Earth.
-Whether he has links to the monkey, the fruit fly or the earthworm, this changes nothing in terms of his particular and exclusive specificity.
+Man is distinguished by an intelligence unmatched by any other living being on Earth.
+That he may be related to the monkey, the fly, or the earthworm does not alter his distinct and exclusive specificity.
 (Farid Gabteni)

 Intelligence has no sense without knowledge, it is perfected by science, consciousness and action as a consequence.
 (Farid Gabteni)